mpentler/adsb-flightalert/README.md

 # adsb-flightalert

-This little Python module will let you parse an aircraft.json file from a running dump1090 instance and return a list with all flights that match certain criteria.
+This little (very experimental, tell me about all the awful bugs in my beginner-level code!)
+Python module will let you parse an aircraft.json file from a running dump1090 instance and return a list with all flights that match certain criteria.
 Right now only exact matches are supported.